Disease Guide ·Lipoma ·2026

 1How much does it cost to remove a lipoma from a dog?

-Lipoma removal surgery typically costs $500-$2,000 depending on the size and location of the tumor, whether your dog needs general anesthesia, and your vet's location.
-Small, superficial lipomas on the trunk are on the lower end.
-Large lipomas in difficult locations (armpit, groin) or infiltrative lipomas requiring wider excision cost more.
-The initial diagnosis with fine needle aspirate runs $100-$300.
+Removal costs $500-$2,000 depending on size and location.
+Small trunk lipomas are lower end.
+Large or infiltrative lipomas in difficult locations (armpit, groin) cost more.
+Initial fine needle aspirate: $100-$300.

 2Should I have my dog's lipoma removed?